shaps80/Abracadabra/Example/Pods/SPXDataValidators/README.md

 I created these validators because I didn't want to use a 3rd party solution that was usually bound to Forms and included additional form building infrastructure I didn't need.
 I wanted something I could drop-in to my projects more easily, covering more cases (not just UI) and clean up my view controllers.

 I couldn't find a decent solution, so I built it myself.
 Its pretty simple, but very effective.
 Hope you like it, let me know on [Twitter](http://twitter.com/shaps) ;)

-I will be adding to the validators in the near future, I have a few more that are just not tested yet ;) I'll add a nice one tomorrow for validating multiple fields (useful for confirming passwords).

-## Pull Requests

-If you have ideas for really useful, reusable validators, please create a pull request and I'll get them in ASAP.
-Please don't submit any validators without **tests** though... that makes GitHub'ers sad :(

-When designing your validators remember these basic rules:

-* Only perform **a single** type of validation
-* Ensure your validators are stateless and immutable
-* Write unit tests!!!

 ## Simple Usage